thabobosvark/HPC-Workshop/tutorial2/README.md

 | `df`| Reports disk space usage of file systems.| `df -h`
 | `du`|Displays disk usage of files and directories.| `du -sh /var/log` (Shows the total size of /var/log directory)

+Another common system monitoring tool is **Grafana**, a visualization platform used to track system performance over time.
+It provides real-time dashboards, charts, and alerts by pulling data from sources like Prometheus and Node Exporter.
+Grafana is ideal for analyzing trends, detecting anomalies, and managing infrastructure at scale.

+In contrast, htop is a command-line process viewer that displays real-time system resource usage, including CPU, memory, and running processes.
+While Grafana focuses on historical data visualization with graphs and alerts, htop provides real-time monitoring and interactive process management.
 ## 4. Documentation (Github Markdown Files)

 Markdown is a lightweight markup language that allows you to format text using simple syntax.
 GitHub uses Markdown extensively for documentation, including README files, wikis, and issue tracking.